ICARION-Project/ICARION/docs/TROUBLESHOOTING.md

 **Solution:**
 - Reduce ion count for testing
 - Disable space charge if not critical: `"enable_space_charge": false`
-- Note: v1.0 uses direct summation only (grid-based planned for v1.1)
+- Note: v1.0 uses CPU direct summation only; GPU P³M helper exists but is not called from the main loop yet.

 ---